malihass/SecretSanta/README.md

 - Deal with variables (list of guest + guest info) via an input file
 - ~~Properly protect user info~~
 - Add a web interface
+- Make a debug version of the code

 ## Using the code